intercaetera/formuj-docs/docs/formuj-component.md

 title: The Formuj component
 ---

 The `<Formuj />` component renders the schema into an actual form that can be seen in the DOM.
-It accepts the following props.

-The Formuj component is actually a wrapper around `<FormikProvider />` and `<Form />` components.
+It is actually a wrapper around `<FormikProvider />` and `<Form />` components.
 You can read more about those in [Breaking out of Formuj](breaking-out-of-formuj).

+The Formuj component takes the following props.

 ### `schema`